Tyrrrz/CliWrap/Readme.md

 ### Executing a command with buffering

 Often times a command may write some useful information to the console that you'll want to extract.
-There are different ways to do that with CliWrap. -- one of them is to execute the command with buffering:
+There are different ways to do that with CliWrap -- one of them is to execute the command with buffering:

 ```csharp
 using CliWrap;